Content 1100 styling change to allow custom header

 Internal monitoring

-• Engagement performance in compliance with the applicable professional standards, applicable laws and regulations and key KPMG International policies and procedures;
+• Engagement performance in compliance with the applicable professional standards, applicable laws and regulations, and key KPMG International policies and procedures.

 The internal monitoring and compliance programmes also contribute to the evaluation of our SoQM operating effectiveness.
 These programmes include:

-• Audit Quality Performance Review (QPR)
+• Audit Quality Performance Review (QPR).

-• Global Quality & Compliance Review (GQCR)
+• Global Quality and Compliance Review (GQCR)

 Audit Quality Performance Review (QPR) programme